Block (Internet): Blocking as denial of access to a website

 Blocked or banned users may be completely unable to access all or part of a site's content, which is usually the case when censoring or filtering mechanisms are responsible for the block.

 Blocking is used by moderators and administrators of social media and forums to deny access to users that have broken their rules and will likely do so again, in order to ensure a peaceful and orderly discussion in place.
 Common reasons for blocking are spamming, trolling, and flaming, or, in the case of wiki sites like Wikipedia, vandalism and other types of disruptive editing.
 Some criticize cases of the use of bans by administrators of large websites, such as Twitter, saying that these bans may be politically or financially motivated.
 However, websites have a legal right to decide who is allowed to post, and users often respond by "voting with their feet" and going to a place where the administrators see their behavior as acceptable.

+Such blockers are also common in public settings, such as institutional, workplace, or library servers.
+These blockers are usually used to prevent government or company liability for users accessing obscene or illegal content.

-On Facebook, it is possible for users with privileges to block users from doing things like posting or contacting other people.
+On Facebook, it is possible for users to be blocked from doing things like posting or contacting other people.

 On wiki sites like Wikipedia and Wikimedia Commons, administrators (volunteers with special privileges on their accounts) can block other users from contributing to the entire site such as uploading images or editing, creating, or moving pages but this generally doesn't affect their ability to read pages on the site.
 Such blocks can normally only be placed with good reason such as the user vandalizing pages or uploading non-free copyrighted content after multiple warnings, and that reason is generally seen when they attempt to edit and this reason is generally made public.
 Administrators who block users inappropriately may have their adminship revoked.

 It is possible on some wikis for users to limit interactions from them like sending them emails or sending them notifications; with such blocks, users are not notified of them.

 Under a shadow ban, a user is given the false impression that their content is still being posted to the site, when in reality it is being hidden from all other users.